eisenzopf/redactomatic/README.md

 You can set how strict the redaction script will be.
 Level 1 means that Redactomatic will only use the machine learning NER parser, which captures many entities but is not reliable and does not match addresses, phone numbers, SSN, and other kinds of numbers that are probably important to recognize.
 Level 2 is the default level and matches most PII entities.
 However, it can miss numbers that aren't supported or are formatting in a way that Redactomatic hasn't seen before.
 If maximum security is needed where all kinds of numbers are always redacted whether they are a recognized type or not, you should use Level 3.

-You can also define your own levels in the *config.yml* file if desired, for example if you define the redaction labels that you want to redact in a new subsection of the `'level'` secton of *config.yml* called called `'custom' `then the command line switch` --level custom`` will cause this new set of labels to be redactor or anonymized.
+You can also define your own levels by editing the [config.yml](./rules/config.yml) or better still adding your own custom configuration file.
+For example if you define the redaction labels that you want to redact in a new subsection of the `'level'` section called called `'custom' `then the command line switch `--level custom` will cause this new set of labels to be redacted or anonymized.

 ## Supported Languages and Regions